jprjr/multistreamer/README.md

 I'll be honest, I'm not sure how trademark law applies here (but I'm sure it does), so I feel obligated to mention that all trademarked images are property of their respective companies.

+The network module for Beam uses an embedded SVG icon from [beam-branding-kit](https://github.com/WatchBeam/beam-branding-kit), it is property of [Beam](https://beam.pro).